 The example data sets at right illustrate this effect.
 Although the absolute difference between the values in the two sets is the same (4-3 = 1 and 10-9 = 1), their RSDs are quite different.
 An absolute difference of 1 may be insignificant to decisions and well within the range of simple analytical variability.
 But the relative difference causes the RSD to be significantly higher for the lower concentration set.
 This fact is important when setting limits on RSDs for QC purposes: any limits placed on RSDs must consider the concentrations likely to be obtained.
-A QC limit that may be achievable at higher concentrations may be mathematically unachievable at lower concentrations.
+A QC limit that may be achievable at higher concentrations.